Lease Negotiation

 Rent Abatement During Buildout

-Restaurant buildouts take time.
-If you are paying full rent while your kitchen is being constructed and your dining room is being finished, you are burning cash before you earn your first dollar of revenue.
-We negotiate rent-free or reduced-rent periods during the buildout phase — and we make sure the abatement period is long enough to account for the reality of restaurant construction timelines, including permit delays.
+Specialized business buildouts take time.
+If you are paying full rent while your space is being constructed, you are burning cash before you earn your first dollar of revenue.
+We negotiate rent-free or reduced-rent periods during the buildout phase, and we make sure the abatement period is long enough to account for the reality of construction timelines, including permit delays.

 How Lease Terms Affect Business Value

-If you are thinking about selling your restaurant at any point in the future — and every owner should be — the lease is one of the primary drivers of what a buyer will pay.
+If you are thinking about selling your business at any point in the future, and every owner should be, the lease is one of the primary drivers of what a buyer will pay.
 Lease terms are not just an operating concern.
 They are a valuation factor.

 Longer Lease Equals Higher Value

-A restaurant with 10 or more years remaining on the lease (including options) is worth more than the same restaurant with 2 years left.
+A business with 10 or more years remaining on the lease (including options) is worth more than the same business with 2 years left.
 Buyers need certainty that they will have the location long enough to recoup their investment.
 SBA lenders require sufficient lease term remaining to match the loan amortization.
 Short leases shrink both the buyer pool and the price.

 Favorable Assignment Clause Means More Buyers